-- A written document in which a person (Agent) is named to act as health care proxy in the event one is no longer able to speak for him/herself. - Cognitive/physical decline resulting in 'lack of capacity' as determined by the physician.
+A person (Agent) who has been named to act as health care proxy in the event one is no longer able to speak for him/herself.

+Cognitive/physical decline resulting in 'lack of capacity' as determined by the physician.

 LIVING WILL: